iRail/The-DataTank/custom/strategies/README.md

 Adding these parameters will filter the data returned to entries that are within the area specified with long, lat and radius.

-## OGDWienJSON (inherits from ATabularData)
+## GeoJSON (inherits from ATabularData)

-This class represents a strategy that handles JSON files that have a specific structure.
-The files are coming from the open data portal of Vienna.
+This class represents a strategy that handles JSON files that have a specific geo-structure.

 ### required create parameters

-* uri : The uri to the OGD Wien JSON file.
+* uri : The uri to the geo-JSON file.

 ### additional create parameters